Preston (singer)

-Samuel Dylan Murray Preston (born 16 January 1982), more commonly known simply as Preston, is an English singer in the band the Ordinary Boys.
-He also appeared in the reality television show Celebrity Big Brother in 2006, in which he finished fourth.
+Samuel Dylan Murray Preston (born 16 January 1982), more commonly known simply as Preston, is an English singer-songwriter and reality TV contestant.
+He is a member of the band the Ordinary Boys, finding fame appearing in the reality television show Celebrity Big Brother in 2006, in which he finished fourth.
 After the Ordinary Boys split in 2008, he embarked on a songwriting career.
-In 2013, he officially reunited the Ordinary Boys and in 2015 they released their self-titled comeback album.
+In 2013, he officially reunited the Ordinary Boys and in 2015 they released their self-titled comeback album, which peaked at #27 in the charts, spending 1 week on the chart.

 Early life

 Samuel Preston was born in Worthing, West Sussex.
-He was educated at Sompting Abbotts prep school and Bishop Luffa School in Chichester.
-He is son to Anthony and Miranda Preston (born in Philadelphia), and brother to Alex and Lucy Preston.
+He was educated at Sompting Abbotts Preparatory School and Bishop Luffa School in Chichester.
+He is the son of Anthony and Miranda Preston (born in Philadelphia), and brother to Alex and Lucy Preston.
 His grandfather was the Princeton University English professor Samuel Hynes.
 His brother, Alex Preston, is a novelist.
-In his teenage years, Preston lived in Philadelphia with his mother's side of the family.
+At age 16, Preston was kicked out of his family home and in his teenage years, he lived in Philadelphia with his mother's side of the family.
 He is a descendant of the 19th-century British Prime Minister Charles Grey, 2nd Earl Grey.

 Music career

 Preston became the lead singer of Worthing-based pop group, the Ordinary Boys.
-They had a string of top-ten hits in the UK Singles Chart.
-Their most famous song, "Boys Will Be Boys", featured in the 2007 film Harry Potter and the Order of the Phoenix.
+They had several top-ten releases in the UK Singles Chart.
+Their best known song, "Boys Will Be Boys", is featured in the 2007 film Harry Potter and the Order of the Phoenix.

 After the Ordinary Boys split, Preston started working on material for a solo album, and released the song "Dressed to Kill", on 5 July 2009 as part of T4.
 The song samples the introduction from the song "Happy House" by Siouxsie and the Banshees.
-The single was released on 7 September 2009 but failed to chart after Preston had to delay the launch and pull out of promotional performances after breaking both arms in a bicycle accident.
-He is now a songwriter.
+The single was released on 7 September 2009 but failed to chart after Preston had to delay the launch and pull out of promotional performances after breaking both arms in a bicycle accident while inebriated.
+He is also a songwriter.
 In 2011, Preston co-wrote the number one Olly Murs song "Heart Skips a Beat".
-Preston announced the reforming of the Ordinary Boys in 2011, and a new 12-date tour.
+Preston announced the re-forming of the Ordinary Boys in 2011, and a new 12-date tour.
 Preston also co wrote the song and duet "Beautiful" by Enrique Iglesias and Kylie Minogue for their respective albums, and his track "Dressed to Kill" was re-recorded by American singer Cher for her album Closer to the Truth.